CanBul/recompy/Readme.md

                                        howManyUsers = 1, howManyItems = 5)
 ```

-## Functions
+## Available Methods

-_set_hyperparameters(initialization_method, max_epoch, n_latent,_
-_learning_rate, regularization, early_stopping, init_mean_ init_sd):
+### set_hyperparameters():
-A function to set hyperparameters.
+A method to set hyperparameters for searching parameter space.
+Arguments:
+1. initialization_method
+            1. random ( default )
+            2. he
+            3. random
 Available initialization techniques are: Random initializer, Normal initializer and He initializer. init_mean and init_sd parameters are used in Normal Initializer as mean and standard deviation.

 _train_test_split(rated_count, movie_ratio_to_be_splitted, test_split):_
 A function to perform train test split.